Ja Rule Hints At Plans To Rebrand Failed ‘Fyre Festival’ Under New Name

 — Complex Music (@ComplexMusic) February 6, 2019

 Ja Rule didn’t get off scot-free, though.
 The Blast reports that he and McFarland have been listed as defendants in a $100 million class-action lawsuit from a group of festival attendees.
 According to the article, court documents show that the rapper doesn’t believe that he’s liable.

 He reportedly claims that he’s being sued because he’s the only one on the Fyre team who’s currently wealthy.
-He disputed numerous allegations filed by the plaintiff’s, stating, for example, that their complaint about there being no medical staff at the venue was irrelevant because there was never any need for that.
+He disputed numerous allegations filed by the plaintiffs, stating, for example, that their complaint about there being no medical staff at the venue was irrelevant because there was never any need for that.